 - The Holy Spirit moving or hovering over the situation.

 - Guidance (a word, direction, nudge) from God being discerned and spoken.

 - The Word of God being met with faith and obedience in the hearts of those who hear.

-When you discern you are moving into a Kairos moment, it’s time to step into that moment though obeying the guidance and discernment you’ve received.
+When you discern these elements you are moving into a Kairos moment, it’s time to step into that moment though obeying the guidance and discernment you’ve received.